Key takeaways:

 With so much to plan for while you’re in college or university, drafting a student budget may not feel as pressing as deciding where you're going to live or what classes you'll take.
-But don't skip this big to-do item.
+But don't skip this big to-do item — it’s one of the best ways to start reaching your financial goals.

 A budget gives you a roadmap for purchases and helps you to become more mindful about your spending, so you can stay Zen even during midterms.
-When you know how much money you have available, you can make better financial decisions and make a better call on which purchases are worth making and which are not.
+When you know how much money you have available in your bank account, you can make better financial decisions and make a better call on which purchases are worth making and which are not.

 You'll not only be less likely to overspend on things you don't care about, like subscriptions you don't use, but you may also feel happier and more satisfied with the purchases you do make since you'll know you can afford them.